 If you’ve signed up for a card that offers a 0% introductory rate, make sure you know when the offer expires.
 A 0% APR is a great way to save money and get low-cost capital, but if you forget to pay your balance off before the end of the introductory period, you could owe hefty interest.

 It’s also a good idea to learn the details of your card’s perks.
 Many business credit card options offer points or cash-back deals, but they all work a little differently.

 For example, the Chase Ink Business Preferred offers three points per dollar spent on travel, shipping, internet, cable, and social media advertising, which can be a great choice if you have a lot of spend in those categories.
 The best credit card customers are those who pay attention to their cards’ perks and maximize the benefits.

 Chances are, you’re a responsible business owner who stays on top of finances.
 However, rough patches happen—and it’s important to know the repercussions if you fail to pay back your debt.
 Though business credit cards sometimes affect your business credit score, many are also tied to your personal credit score.
 This means that failure to pay your bills hurts not only your company but your personal finances as well.

-If you can afford to do so, it’s a good idea to pay off your credit card debt on a monthly basis.
+If you can afford to do so, it’s a good idea to pay off your credit card debt monthly.
 This allows you to avoid paying interest, saving money in the end.
 If you can’t afford to pay off the balance in full, it’s a good idea to keep your credit card balance less than 30% of your spending limit.

 Using a business credit card irresponsibly can create unnecessary headaches down the road.
-By not setting limits, you could find yourself falling into a vicious cycle of debt that you can’t keep up with, eventually ballooning over time.
+By not setting limits, you could find yourself falling into a vicious cycle of debt.
+You may not be able to keep up with these, and you may end up ballooning over time.